 Thirdly, ‘share and reflection’ is a short but powerful section of the lesson where students can reveal to each other their questions and insights.

 “That actually only needs two more minutes.
 And those two minutes might be, I have noticed children doing some things and I do the share.
 I’ll say, ‘oh, today, I just popped in with you, you were having trouble finding a book to read, we’ve found you a book.
 Just tell everybody what it is.
 Fantastic’.
 You’re away.
 I’ve taken 30 seconds.
 I can do two or three more children yet.
 ‘Notice this?
 Can you tell us this?
 Can you tell us that?’”
 Sharon said.

 “Or, I might bring or get everyone to do a turn and tell.
-So, ‘Phil joined with Sharon.
-Phil, you’ve got 60 seconds to tell Sharon about your reading today.
+So, you’ve got 60 seconds to tell someone about your reading today.
 Just talk about was his story about?
 What did you love about it?
 Or what did you discover in your reading today?’
 Or it might link back to the mini lesson.
 ‘How did that help you in your reading today?’